 That’s not what true forgiveness is.

-When you practice forgiveness, you’re actually bestowing yourself with a much deserved freedom to get on with your life and give the person who wronged you the least amount of thoughts and time possible.
+When you practice forgiveness, you’re actually bestowing yourself with much-deserved freedom to get on with your life and give the person who wronged you the least amount of thoughts and time possible.

 After you make the decision to forgive, you have to make a commitment to do the work involved.